Click Here to Download the Article Style and Submission Guidelines

 When you submit your article, please be sure to adhere to the following guidelines or your paper will be returned to you.
 The issue will not be advanced until all papers have been correctly submitted for publication.

-Initial submissions, as well as revised papers for peer review, must be submitted as both a single pdf and a single Microsoft Word file, including any tables, figures, or appendix.
+Initial submissions, as well as revised papers for peer review, must be submitted as both a single pdf and a single Microsoft Word file, including any tables, figures, references, and appendix.
 Call outs should appear in the text for placement of tables and figures.
-Once a paper has been accepted for publication, you will need to supply two Word documents: one with the article text, footnotes, and references; and another separate file with any tables and figures.
+Once a paper has been accepted for publication, you will need to supply two or three documents: a Word document with the article text, footnotes, and references; a Word document with any tables and figures; and a pdf of an online appendix if you have one.

 Length

-Individual paper submission should be no longer than 35 pages.
-They should be double-spaced with 1 inch margins, Times New Roman font.
+Individual paper submissions should be no longer than 35 pages.
+They should be double-spaced with 1-inch margins, Times New Roman, 11-point font.
 Tables and figures are included in the page count as are notes and references, which can be set single-spaced.
-Call outs should appear in the text for placement of tables and figures.
-The text may be submitted in Microsoft Word, Word Perfect, or RTF.

 Tables and Figures